ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 If you still need this organisation, you will need to create it again in the destination vDC.

 <a name="nsx"></a>
-#### Step 4.8 Migrate NSX V to NSX (if applicable)
+#### Step 4.8 Migrate NSX-V to NSX (if applicable)

-As part of an NSX V to NSX T migration, several NSX V services need to be migrated to NSX T. If you are using any of the services listed below, here is a step-by-step guide on how to migrate them.
+As part of an NSX-V to NSX-T migration, several NSX-V services need to be migrated to NSX-T. If you are using any of the services listed below, here is a step-by-step guide on how to migrate them.

 > [!primary]
-> If you need technical support, our [Professional Services] team (https://www.ovhcloud.com/en-gb/professional-services/) can help you rebuild your network architecture with customized services.
+> If you need technical support, our [Professional Services](https://www.ovhcloud.com/en-gb/professional-services/) team can help you rebuild your network architecture with customised services.

 As a first step, please read our documentation on [getting started with NSX](/pages/cloud/private-cloud/nsx-01-first-steps).